Sammy at Welcome Center

 • Cabrillo College is not listed on your FAFSA.

-• The name on your FAFSA does not match the name on your Social Security Card.
+• The name on your FAFSA does not match the name on your Social Security Card, or you did not include Social Security Number when applying for admission to the college.

 • You did not sign your FAFSA or send in the signature page from FAFSA on the Web.